 WORK WITH PARTNER ORGANIZATIONS

-Since 2015, over 35 students have participated in Health in Slums Exchanges – a parallel and contributing programme to Health in Slums - at Zuyd University of Applied Sciences.
-Many more students are expected to participate in this programme in future.
+Since 2015, over 35 students have participated in Health in Slums Exchanges – a parallel and contributing programme to Health in Slums – at Zuyd University of Applied Sciences.
+Many more students are expected to participate in this programme in the future.

 These students have come from range of different study programmes and have contributed directly and indirectly to the health and well-being of slum communities (and other vulnerable communities) by working with our network of partners in Bangalore.